Summary Sales Report Overview

 You can now generate the report for a specific department by checking the box next to any department in the list.

-By selecting the Dept Group(s) and generating the summary report, you can see the selected department group in the tabular information in the last column.
+By selecting the Dept Group(s) and generating the Summary Sales Report, you can see the selected department group in the tabular information in the last column.

 Figure 2.1.1.2